by Tracy Johnson

 The “Follow-Your-Passion” myth is pervasive because successful people are usually passionate.
 But those people would have been passionate about whatever they chose to do.
 Their jobs don’t give them passion.
 They give passion to their jobs.

 Aah.
 Maybe that’s it.
 Perhaps pouring your heart and soul into what you do produces success.
-We have it backwards.
+We have it backward.
 We shouldn’t follow our passion, but allow passion to follow us, wherever it may lead.

 That takes a little pressure off, doesn’t it?